-Ben’s got a couple of Simplr straps, but the one that graces his favorite rangefinder camera happens to be an M1a.
+Ben’s got a couple of Simplr straps, but the one that graces his favorite rangefinder camera happens to be an M1a, precursor to our flagship F1.
 Oh, If that strap could talk…

 Bert Stephani has been using the newly announced Fujifilm X100V for some two months now, amassing gorgeous top-secret images.